abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/3-Angular-Modules.md

     imports: [BrowserModule], // to import other modules that we will depend on (inside the module)
     exports: [], // to export components to other modules (for shared modules or any other modules)
     providers: [], // to provide services
-    bootstrap: [AppComponent] // to bootstrap the app })
+    bootstrap: [AppComponent] // to bootstrap the app (only in the root module) })
   ```